How Small Business Owners Can Teach Their Employees About Cybersecurity_Young Man holding cell phone with coworkers in background

 Teach employees about cybersecurity_How Small Business Owners Can Teach Their Employees About Cybersecurity_diverse team feeling accomplished

-One of the best ways to reduce cybersecurity risks is to limit the number of people who have direct access to company and customer data.
+One of the best ways to reduce cybersecurity risks is to limit the number of people with direct access to company and customer data.
 If employees don’t have access to sensitive information, there will be fewer opportunities for mistakes.
-A good rule of thumb?
-If an employee does not need access to data in order to perform their job functions, they should not have access.
+A good rule of thumb is that if an employee does not need access to data to perform their job functions, they should not have access.

 Limiting or removing access to business data via IT-managed apps is an essential step for reducing security gaps.
-Likewise, data backups should be secure and only accessible by authorized personnel.
+Likewise, data backups should be secure and only accessible by authorized personnel―you should even consider isolating your critical data backups from your primary network to make recovery easier should you fall victim to a ransomware attack.

-When small business employees know how to identify cybersecurity vulnerabilities, they can reduce financial and legal risks to their employer.
+When small business employees know how to identify cybersecurity vulnerabilities, they can reduce their employers’ financial and legal risks.
 For more information on how to protect your personal and professional assets, check out our security resource center today.

 Note: Email should not be used to share important or sensitive information.